Respect the Technique: Hip Hop & Technology! The 3rd annual Hip-Hop Studies Conference will be held at Howard University from November 14 to 16, 2025.

 Dr. David Green, Associate Professor of English

-Dr. Roger Caruth, Faculty Coordinator for the Hip-Hop Studies Minor and Assistant Professor of Strategic, Legal & Management Communications
+Dr. Roger Caruth, Faculty Coordinator for the Hip-Hop Studies Minor and Associate Professor of Strategic, Legal & Management Communications

 Dr. Tia Tyree, Interim Associate Dean, School of Communications